MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/setting-up-fiscal-integration-for-retail-channel.md

     2. Add registration steps to the process:

         1. Select **Add**.
-        2. Select a connector type.
+        2. Select a fiscal connector type.
-        3. In the **Group number** field, select an appropriate connector group.
+        3. In the **Group number** field, select an appropriate fiscal connector group.

 6. Assign entities of the fiscal registration process to POS profiles.